okatsn/MyTeXLife/README.md

 - `cd` to *projects*, clone your project there and start your LaTeX life there.
 - Anything in *projects* will be git-ignored.

+### Permission Issues
+In directory `projects`, run `chmod -R a+w *` to make all files and subdirectories under the project folder being writable to other users.
+If you didn't do this, you cannot modify/delete the contents by users outside the container.

+I've tried to solve this problem at the building stage but all attempts failed.
+See `README.md` in `projects/`.

+Go to branch try-fixperm to continue.

 ## Hints

 ### Install other applications in container OS